djplaner/memex/sense/Design/role-of-relationships-breaking-the-iron-triangle.md

 **universities know what, not how, perhaps because atomist over emphasis and other issues, diversity**

+Arguments about digitally illiterate academics, a focus on graduate attributes, selection of individidual technology systems all tending toward atomistics views.
+This is perhaps where mention of the learning objects literature might be useful as the archteypal example of the call for it.
+Also modularisation as slightly less refined way of pushing the same agenda.

 **third space and MLPs, maybe LMS migrations**

+mlps inherently relational

 **Research question**